+Come learn about this dinosaur-themed water park in Playa Blanca, including the rides, splash areas, opening times, parking, and pricing.
 Unlike most water parks in Lanzarote, Dino Park was designed as an extra feature for guests of the all-inclusive HL Paradise Island resort.
-Hotel guests can literally gain access to the park from outside their room.
+Entrance is entrance is free for HL hotel guests and they can literally gain access to the park from outside their room.

 There are only seven different slides for adults with exciting names like the Kamikaze Toboggan, but with a maximum height of 12.5 meters and lengths of 48-75 meters, they are more like big kid slides than anything else.

 The complex size is also very small in comparison to other water parks in Lanzarote and while there is a lazy river, it’s rather short.

 For smaller children, there is a separate section of the park where the main attraction is the splash area.
 This includes some mini-slides and a big bucket water drop which kids love to get splashed by.

 There are also four toboggan slides with a much lower maximum height of 3.2 meters that range from 9-11 meters long.

 There are lifeguards all around, but the waters are quite shallow and the park not all that busy.

 Food and Drink

 The park offers ice-cream and a few beverages, but there is no food on site.
 You’ll have to exit the water park to go to the hotel where they offer a buffet restaurant and a greater selection of drinks.